Nitrokey/nitrokey-documentation/nitropad/qubes/index.rst

 4. Open the pre-installed Nitrokey App and change the PINs of your Nitrokey as `described here </pro/change-user-and-admin-pin.html>`__.
 5. Change the passphrase for the hard disk encryption by running “sudo cryptsetup luksChangeKey /dev/sda2” in a terminal.
+This passphrase is different from your user acount's passphrase.

 In case the Network Manager icon is not shown and when starting a VM an error like “Domain sys-net has failed to start: PCI device dom0:03_00.0